-The file path used by the malware will use inconsistent capitalization for words like "Windows" in order to avoid some detection techniques and will look something like this:
+The file path used by the malware will use toggle case (capitalization of letters in the middle of a word) for words like "Windows" in order to avoid some detection techniques and will look something like this:

+"C:\Users\\\\\\AppData\Roaming\miCrOsofT\wINDoWS\stARt meNU\PRogrAMS\startUp\a19392f921e4f9a03b0a25110d2ab.LnK"

-"C:\Users\AppData\Roaming\miCrOsofT\wINDoWS\stARt meNU\PRogrAMS\startUp\a19392f921e4f9a03b0a25110d2ab.LnK" Newer revisions have stopped using a .bat/.cmd file and have used a random extension name.
+Newer revisions have stopped using a .bat/.cmd file and have used a random extension name.
 The file the .lnk points to is normally in a user's AppData\Roaming or AppData\Roaming\Microsoft directory.
 The folder will be a randomly named directory: older versions use 4 characters, newer versions use around 14 characters.